zloyded/bash_files/README.md

 # Bash files

-These are my personal bash files for Linux - currently a work in progress project.
+These are my personal bash files for Linux which should also work on Mac OS X - currently a work in progress project.
 That's why everything is still a bit quick and dirty.

 Feel free to reuse, clone, etc.